fluchtens/fluchtens/README.md

 ## Hi there 👋

-Passionate about new technologies and computer programming, I am currently computer sciences student at 19 (@42 Network) in Brussels.
+Full stack developer, passionate about new technologies and computer programming.
+Alumni at 19 (42 Network) in Brussels.

 ### 🗂️ Featured Projects